jbonatakis/pginbox/docs/SEMANTIC_CHUNKING_V2.md

 This lets the system start conservatively and then tighten as retrieval behavior is observed.

+### Review-style message exception

+Some mailing-list messages are not ordinary prose replies.
+They are interleaved review messages where the semantic unit is often:

+* a quoted question or code fragment
+* the immediate authored reply beneath it

+For those messages, the system should keep the whole cleaned message unit, but may also emit smaller derived quote/reply units when the line structure strongly suggests inline review.

 ---

 ## 4.5 Message chunking thresholds